-5 Employment Opportunities for unemployed youth (EPWP Projects) SO1: Develop & Grow George Entire ward Municipality received a Global Incentive Grant for R5 466 000 for EPWP.
-Incentive Projects in all wards EPWP Projects a was implemented as per George EPWP Incentive Municipality reconstruction in the Incentive Grant in the Incen ed in all 27 wards ge municipality e Agreement. eived a Global for R3 068 000 for e Projects in all already started d EPWP business and Municipal 6 Gravel Roads to be paved SO3: Affordable Quality Services Sampie,Mbewu, Liwani, Johannes, Petrus, 16th , 17th & 19th Streets - to be done in 2022/23 Roads for reseal/rebuild to be prioritised in accordance with approved Municipal Pavement Management System.
-List of road names for the next five years still to be approved by the Budget Committee nse 7 Construction of a Primary School SO1: Develop & Grow George France Primary School in Thembalethu is earmarked for Site Handover in 2021 with a planned completion date of October 2023 Applied in 2017 for a temporary site in Thembalethu for a primary school (GR1-Gr3) and still awaits response from DHE
+5 Employment Opportunities for unemployed youth (EPWP Projects) SO1: Develop & Grow George Entire ward Municipality rece R5 466 000 for EPV EPWP Projects and Programmes was implemented in all 27 wards as per George municipality EPWP Incentive Agreement.
+Municipality received a Global Incentive Grant for R3 068 000 for EPWP.
+Incentive Projects in all wards Projects already started as per approved EPWP business plan 2021/22 and Municipal Own Base Line Funds in different Directorates.
+6 Gravel Roads to be paved SO3: Affordable Quality Services Sampie,Mbewu, Liwani, Johannes, Petrus, 16th , 17th & 19th Streets - to be done in 2022/23 Sampies Str Petrus Street Mbewu Str; Liwani Str No further response 7 Construction of a Primary School SO1: Develop & Grow George France Primary School in Handover in 2021 of October 2023 Applied in 2017 for for a primary so response from DH with a pla or a tempor chool (GR1 letion date embalethu

 8 Afterschool care facility for children SO1: Develop & Grow George France An assessment needs to be conducted where after provision will be made and referred to the budget.
 9 Building of sports grounds at the school for the Netball & Soccer SO3: Affordable Quality Services France Unfortunately, a municipality cannot build a Sport field at the school.
 It is not our mandate and we are prohibited by law.
 The Municipality is legally prohibited to develop land that does not belong to it.
-Suitable land should be identified for the development of sport facilities 10 Provision of roof sheets SO3: Affordable Quality Services France & All Brick Prioritisation of all request are done by the administration and the work schedule accordingly.
+Suitable land should be identified for the development of sport facilities 10 Provision of roof sheets SO3: Affordable Quality Services France & Brick All Prioritisation of all request are done by the administration and the work schedule accordingly.
 Prioritisation of all request are done by the administration and the work schedule accordingly.

-Ward 13 3 Priority Priority Strategic Location/Area Departmental Budget Linko ige Departmental No Objective Response to Priority 2019/2022 2020/2021 2021/2022 Response update 2022 1 Installation of street lights SO3: Affordable Quality Services Matrose, Dingiswayo, Ndyawa, Xhipu & Nkonjane Streets Dingiswayo a floodlight floodlight will be instal At the corner of Matrose street, streetlights will be installed, Dingiswayo a floodlight will be repaired and at the corner another floodlight will be installed.
-At Nkonjane by the Clinic up to the library 2 streetlights will be installed 2 Immediate restoration of all the storm damaged Houses in the Ward SO3: Affordable Quality Services Entire ward An application for fun Management unit.
-Aw Approval is still outstanding.
-3 Paving of streets SO3: Affordable Quality Services Entire ward Roads for reseal/rebuild to be prioritised in accordance with approved Municipal Pavement Management System.
+Ward 13 3 Priority Priority Strategic Location/Area Departmental Budget Linko ige Departmental No · Objective Response to Priority 2019/2022 2020/2021 2021/2022 Response update 2022 1 Installation of street lights SO3: Affordable Quality Services Matrose, Dingiswayo, Ndyawa, Xhipu & Nkonjane Streets Dingiswayo a floodlight floodlight will be instal At the corner of Matrose street, streetlights will be installed, Dingiswayo a floodlight will be repaired and at the corner another floodlight will be installed.
+At Nkonjane by the Clinic up to the library 2 streetlights will be installed 2 Immediate restoration of all the storm damaged Houses in the Ward SO3: Affordable Quality Services Entire ward An application for funding has been forwarded to the Disaster Management unit.
+Awaiting approval 3 Paving of streets SO3: Affordable Quality Services Entire ward Roads for reseal/rebuild to be prioritised in accordance with approved Municipal Pavement Management System.
 List of road names for the next five years still to be approved by the Budget Committee Mngoma Xhipu Ncamazana Mbewu No further response 4 Speed Humps SO3: Affordable Quality Services Tshefu & Mpengezi Streets Physical traffic calming measure cannot be warranted in a street with an intersection spacing or less than 350m No planned work No planned work No planned work No further response